 The essential oils that I blended (into 1 oz. non-scented body lotion or jojoba oil) are:

 All 6 have primary chemicals that are anti-tumoral.
 These oils used together have a synergistic effect, the sum being greater than the parts.

 Directions for Use:

-Apply this oil multiple times during the day directly to your skin.
+Apply this oil blend (combined with 1 oz. carrier oil) multiple times during the day directly to your skin.
 Avoid surgical sutures until completely healed.
 I recommend application in times of quiet and prayer, however if there is a sense of chaos, this oil blend can help!

 This blend is skin nourishing.